 You can use tax preparation software to complete and submit your own income tax return online.
 The CRA website has a list of tax preparation software that you can use.
 If you're filing for the first time and/or don't have a Social Insurance Number, you must print out, sign, and mail your income tax return to the CRA with all of your supporting documents.

 Income Tax Return Information Session

-Join a representative from the CRA for our annual Income Tax Return Information Session.
+Join a representative from the CRA for our annual Filing Your Taxes in Canada information session.
 You'll learn the basics of how to file your own income tax return and understand more about the Canadian tax system.
-This year, the session is hosted as part of the International Student Breakfast Seminars and a free meal will be provided.
 This session is open to undergraduate and graduate international students.
-Please note that sessions are held during the end of spring term every year.
+Please note that sessions are held during the end of winter term every year.

 Graduate Student Association Income Tax Aid

-Join the Graduate Student Association (GSA) for free income tax aid in March.
-No registration is necessary.
-Also, income tax consultations are available to graduate students in March and April of each year.
+Join the Graduate Student Association (GSA) for free income tax aid.
+Free consultations are available to graduate students in March and April of each year.
 You can book a free appointment with the Graduate Student Association (GSA) accountant.
 The accountant will not complete your income tax return for you, but can help you understand how to complete the forms and answer questions.